ikkxeer/Powershell-Useful-Scripts/README.md

 - ### Update-MSEdge.ps1
   Forces Microsoft Edge browser to update to the latest available version of the program.

+- ### UltraCompress-File.ps1
+  Compresses the entered file to a .zip with the highest compression allowed in powershell.

 ## How to use
 1. Run Powershell